 Overcooked 2 is essentially a time management simulator set in a kitchen.
 You and up to three other people must work together to prepare a variety of orders before your grumpy customers storm out of the restaurant impatiently.
 Things start slowly with simple recipes but before long you'll be chopping and mixing ingredients, frying, steaming, boiling and generally rushing in a mad dash to get the dishes out of the kitchen.
-With seasonal DLC and cute characters available, it's a co-op treat that's tasty enough to attract the whole family.
+With seasonal DLC and cute characters available (included with the Overcooked 2: Gourmet Edition), it's a co-op treat that the whole family will enjoy tucking into.

 The original game, Overcooked: Special Edition, is still definitely worth a look if you're after a more contained co-op experience, and things can get pretty frantic as the game progresses.
 Be warned that even the tiniest drop of competitiveness will come racing to the forefront and you should be careful to keep tempers in check - it's all about teamwork and communication.
 It's probably a bit much for very young kids, but the feeling of collective triumph when you succeed makes this an excellent team-building game.
 Remember, there's no 'I' in 'family'!
 Oh, hang on...